-Halloween is celebrated around the world, with each country having their own interpretations, see a fascinating list below of a few countries of how Halloween is celebrated and how each country see it as.
+Halloween is celebrated around the world, with each country having their own interpretations, see a fascinating list below of how Halloween is celebrated.

 ‘Trick or treating’ was known as ‘Mischief Night’ …